The Story of Turquoise

 My take on using turquoise (and other gemstones)

-Judy Larson's The Story of Turquoise - My take on using turquoise (and other gemstones), General Education, , turquoise
+Judy Larson's The Story of Turquoise - My take on using turquoise (and other gemstones), General Education, , Consider your design aesthetic

-Judy Larson's The Story of Turquoise - , General Education, , turquoise
+Judy Larson's The Story of Turquoise - , General Education, , which inspired my own version of a fetish necklace-remade

 Care

-Stabilized turquoise will not usually be affected by sunlight, but since stones stabilized with resins and plastics, heat can cause damage.
-Turquoise can also be harmed by caustic chemicals and some cosmetics.
-It is therefore a good idea to remove jewelry when cleaning your home, washing dishes, swimming, bathing, etc.
+Stabilized turquoise is generally not affected by sunlight, but because it's treated with resins or plastics, heat can still cause damage.
+Turquoise is also sensitive to caustic chemicals and some cosmetics.

 Materials